ersmax/Programming_Projects_Cpp/5_programming_set_5/5.18_Highest_Score_Players/README.md

    - The alternative:
      - is not scalable,
      - copies potentially expensive std::string objects repeatedly.
-     - has higher overhead and memory churn.
+     - has higher overhead and memory churn (more time spent on allocation than computing).

 ```cpp